lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v33 (Termination): Check refinement of BlockingQueue by BlockingQueuePoisonPill.

 ### v32 (Termination): Terminate Consumers when Producers are done by sending a poison pill in a termination stage.

 ### v31 (Refinement Fair): Prove BlockingQueueFair implements BlockingQueueSplit.